 Chittamatra and Madhyamaka Assertions

 All four traditions of Tibetan Buddhism accept that the Chittamatra (sems-tsam, mind-only) system of Indian Buddhist tenets asserts alayavijnana (kun-gzhi rnam-shes, all-encompassing foundation consciousness, storehouse consciousness) as a truly existent (bden-grub) unclear, non-determining consciousness that underlies all moments of cognition before enlightenment.
-It serves as the basis for imputation of the habits of unawareness and of karma, continues from lifetime to lifetime, but ceases with the attainment of Buddhahood.
+It serves as the basis for imputation of the habits of unawareness and of karma, continues from lifetime to lifetime, but, according to Tsongkhapa, ceases with the attainment of Buddhahood.

 The mainstream Sakya tradition asserts, in a similar manner to Gelug, that when clear-light mental activity is manifest, it gives rise to only pure appearances (dag-pa’i snang-ba).
 The habits (bag-chags) of unawareness (ma-rig-pa, ignorance) imputed on the clear-light mind do not give rise to impure appearances (ma-dag-pa’i snang-ba) at that time.
 They only give rise to impure appearances when clear-light mental activity is not manifest.
 In this context, impure appearances refer to appearances that are not beyond words and concepts, while pure appearances refer to appearances that are beyond words and concepts.